lydiabower/blog/_posts/2017-11-06-meet-the-team-pippa.md

 There’s a micro distillery down towards Guildford called Silent Pool - it’s a beautiful setting.
 Add gin, tonic and scenery together - perfect.

 ## Favourite film?
 Gladiator is up there.
 Plus the old school classic Disney films (Sleeping Beauty, Aladdin - any way to release my inner child).

+_**Inspired by Pippa's story?
+We're hiring!** [Take a look at our vacancies](https://jobs.lever.co/trussle "Trussle jobs") - we'd love to hear from you._